 In recent years, Internet of Things (IoT) has become the most prevailing and promising technology used worldwide.
 The logical setup of an IoT system and the importance of efficient communication within the network, request-response model, and various other communication models should be considered before designing any IoT network.
 The threats faced by various IoT systems and the need for threat detection mechanism have to be focused more on major communication, vulnerabilities and application layer protocols in IoT networks; threat mitigation mechanisms and how security services may get affected due to device limitation of devices should be concentrated along with the design.
 Ethereum’s Blockchain is a smart contract digital architecture, which can be developed, designed and integrated for any IoT applications such as solid waste management, agriculture sectors, industry, trade, etc., to replace log based paper contracts with crypto currencies.
 Blockchain-based model can be an instrumental technology in tracing the application from scratch to the product, which enhances the security, efficiency and transparency in the deployed IoT model.
 The integration of IoT with blockchain leads to a decentralized and scalable platform for any IoT application.

-Dr. Padmapriya Praveenkumar, Senior Assistant Professor, Dept. of Elecronics and Communication Engg., SASTRA University,Thanjavur,India
+Dr. Padmapriya Praveenkumar, Senior Assistant Professor, Dept. of Elecronics and Communication Engg., SASTRA Deemed to be University,Thanjavur,India

 Special Session MIDAS- 21/09